 Numerous factors influence the potential for the hydraulic fracturing and wastewater disposal activities used for natural gas development to cause earthquakes, a phenomenon known as induced seismicity.

 Geoscience BC has been funding induced seismicity research in BC’s Northeast Region since 2012.
 Additional research is needed to better understand when, where and why induced seismicity occurs and to inform industry, government and community decisions so that the likelihood of future induced seismicity can be reduced.

 In 2018, the BC Oil and Gas Commission (OGC) designated the Kiskatinaw Seismic Monitoring and Mitigation Area (KSMMA) to “investigate a series of low-level seismic events” arising from hydraulic fracturing.
 Hydraulic fracturing pumps a mixture of sand, water and additives into rocks, causing them to fracture and release a flow of natural gas.
 An array (network) of seismographs – highly sensitive instruments that record seismic waves – were installed to monitor the ground movement in the KSMMA.

-The existing array is widely spaced over a large area to capture regional seismicity patterns.
-This project is installing more closely spaced sensors (a ‘dense array’) because studies have found that a dense array can provide a detailed picture of seismicity.
+The existing OGC array is widely spaced over a large area to capture regional seismicity patterns.
+This project has installed more closely spaced sensors (a ‘dense array’) because studies have found that a dense array can provide a detailed picture of seismicity.
 Data from a dense array can be analyzed by researchers to create models to inform regulatory practice and to promote responsible natural gas development in BC’s Northeast Region.

 This Energy project fits under Geoscience BC’s Strategic Objective of ‘Facilitating Responsible Natural Resource Development’ and our goal to: